 - 23. Criteria for an Administration Order

 - 24. Administration Order

 - 25. Powers and duties of an Administrator

-- Restrictions on powers of person subject to an Administration Order
+- 26. Restrictions on power of person subject to an Administration Order

 - 27. Remuneration for Administrator

 - 28. Review of Administration Order

-- 29. Administrator may apply to the Court for directions and other powers
+- 29. Administrator may apply to the Court for directions etc

 - 30. Conduct of Court under this Part